Antony-gitau/Antony/README.md

 #Arduino project one.
- i am practsing playing with leds and resistors. this is like the most basic steps of getting started with arduino.
+ i am practising playing with leds and resistors. this is like the most basic steps of getting started with arduino.

  I want to use a variable resistor (potentialmeter) to control the brightness of an array of leds.